Report: The Situation of the Displaced Children in Syria with escalating violence on the Latakia Coast

 The December 2024 Revolution in Latakia

-When mass protests erupted nationwide in late November 2024, fueled by years of economic collapse, international sanctions, and growing dissatisfaction with Assad’s governance, Latakia saw some of the earliest pro-regime counter-mobilizations.
+When mass protests erupted nationwide in late November 2024, fuelled by years of economic collapse, international sanctions, and growing dissatisfaction with Assad’s governance, Latakia saw some of the earliest pro-regime counter-mobilisations.
 Government loyalists, backed by security forces and paramilitary groups, staged demonstrations in support of Assad.
 However, as the revolution gained momentum and military defections spread, the situation in Latakia quickly deteriorated.

 By mid-December, as Damascus fell to opposition forces and the regime’s grip on power crumbled, Latakia became one of the last major cities to experience large-scale unrest.
 Elite military units and pro-Assad militias initially attempted to maintain order, but they faced growing internal fractures as defections spread within their ranks.
 The city’s security forces became increasingly divided, with some choosing to flee while others engaged in violent crackdowns against suspected dissidents.